Same-sex adoption: Europe

-On 1 January 2025, the Czechia will allow same-sex couples “partial adoption” of their own biological child or children - but not full joint adoption.
+On 1 January 2025, the Czech Republic will allow same-sex couples "partial adoption" of their own biological child or children – but not full joint adoption.

 Oceania

 Australia

 In Australia, same-sex adoption is legal in all states and territories since April 2018.

 New Zealand

 The Marriage (Definition of Marriage) Amendment Act 2013, which came into force on 19 August 2013, allowed same-sex marriage and permitted married same-sex couples to jointly adopt children.
-Previously, an LGBT individual was able to adopt children, but same-sex couples could not adopt jointly.
+Previously, an LGBTQ individual was able to adopt children, but same-sex couples could not adopt jointly.

-Currently, there are no specific barriers preventing an LGBT individual from adopting children, except that male individuals cannot adopt a female child.
+Currently, there are no specific barriers preventing an LGBTQ individual from adopting children, except that male individuals cannot adopt a female child.
 Same-sex marriage law became effective from 19 August 2013, and since then married same-sex couples were able to adopt children jointly.
 Unmarried couples of any sex and couples in a civil union can now jointly adopt children, under a New Zealand High Court ruling in December 2015.
 The ban breached the New Zealand Bill of Rights Act 1990.
 The minimum age to adopt in New Zealand is 20 years for a related child, and 25 years or the child's age plus 20 years (whichever is greater) for an unrelated child.